Are Some Carbs Better Than Others – Part 2

 For purposes of comparison, let’s look at the Glycemic Load of the same foods we looked at the Glycemic Index for in the first article.

-Glycemic Load will tell us how much a serving of food will increase our blood sugar but it doesn’t tell us how much insulin our body releases as a result of eating a food – that is, the demand we are putting on our pancreatic β-cells.
+While Glycemic Load will tell us how much a serving of food will increase our blood sugar, it doesn’t tell us how much insulin our body releases as a result of eating a food.
+That is, GL does not explain how big a demand we are putting on our pancreatic β-cells.

 Reference